Ah, a conundrum as old as time.

 It never occurred to us that our parents might wonder.
-We just thought women dressing up as men was hilarious.
-Our comedy heroes French and Saunders did it all the time.
+We just thought we were hilarious.
+Our comedy heroes French and Saunders did this shit all the time.

 As kids, we hadn’t yet learned to view being gay as abnormal.

-And we spent much of our teens (and beyond—hence this post) being asked if we were gay so after a time, I began to spend far too much time thinking about it.
+And we spent much of our teens (and beyond—hence this article) being asked if we were gay so after a time, I began to spend far too much time thinking about it.